j-sherrick/qr-code-component/README.md

 # QR Card component
+The QR Card component is a reusable, fully self-contained Web Component for dynamically generating and displaying QR codes along with related information within your web applications.

-## This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 ## Table of contents